project-machine/oci-viewer/README.md

-# ociv
-Interactive TUI OCI layout inspector.
+# ociv - Interactive TUI OCI layout inspector

 Run it with the name of a directory that has OCI layouts somewhere under it.
-It will search the entire tree.
+It will display all layouts and images in the entire tree.

 ```
 ociv .